-BeyondTrust’s Privileged Management for Unix and Linux product (part of our Endpoint Privilege Management solution that also includes our Privilege Management for Windows & Mac product) can create a known baseline of activity on the endpoint and a central audit trail.
+BeyondTrust’s Privileged Management for Unix and Linux product (part of our Endpoint Privilege Management solution also includes our Privilege Management for Windows & Mac product) can create a known baseline of activity on the endpoint and a central audit trail.
 All administrators of the system can sign on as a standard user, and only elevate the tools and applications required to complete the job.
 In addition, BeyondTrust Password Safe will automatically scan, onboard, and manage privileged accounts (human, application, machine, etc.).
 Not only the built-in root account, but also the identities and SSH Keys of other known or discovered privileged users.
-By taking these accounts under management, Password Safe ensures all credentials are released just-in-time, and changed after their use.
+By taking these accounts under management, Password Safe ensures all credentials are released just-in-time and changed after their use.

 Automation tools – Infrastructure as Code